NixOS/nix/doc/manual/src/command-ref/nix-store/realise.md

 Ensure that the given [store paths] are [valid].

-Realisation of a store path works as follows:
+Each of *paths* is processed as follows:

 - If the path is already valid, do nothing.
 - If the path leads to a [store derivation]: